R2Northstar/ModdingDocs/docs/source/guides/VTFModding.rst

 		"$nocull" "1"
 	}

-When we use vtf textures, we can only use the albedo and normal `maps <https://titanfall-skin-group.gitbook.io/titanfall-2-skin-creation/ms/genral-information/texture-maps>`_.
+When we use vtf textures, we can only use the albedo and normal.
+Learn more about `texture maps <https://retryy.gitbook.io/tf2/wiki/create/texturemaps>`_ here.

 VTFEdit
 --------